All Articles

 Overview:

-You can attach some pretty big files to an email in Gmail—but after 25 MB, you’ll have to get creative.
-In this article, we share everything there is to know about the Gmail file size limit and offer up a few ways to work around Google’s attachment restrictions.
+You can attach some pretty big files to an email in Gmail—but after 25 MB, you'll have to get creative.
+In this article, we share everything there is to know about the Gmail file size limit and offer a few ways to work around Google's attachment restrictions.

-What is the Gmail file size limit?
+What is the Gmail attachment size limit?

 There's a caveat with this though: the 25 MB limit assumes you're using the latest version of the Gmail app on your mobile device or using a browser that supports the full web version.
 The functional size limit may vary in different situations.
 This might be the case if you visit Gmail in a mobile browser instead of using the app, for example.